mayurOciSA/NAT64_With_NLB/README.md

 - Users are expected to adjust the # of backends nodes as per their bandwidth needs.
 Total bandwidth in Gbps provided by setup is ~(#OCPU of each backend node)*(# backend nodes)
 - Users are expected to adjust the SL/NSG rules, as per security needs.
 Also if needed harden OL9 installation.
 - The setup chooses latest OL9 version as OS for backends for a given region, if you want hardcoded OS image, please alter the code.
-- For production grade NAT64 setup, further tuning might be required for Tayga, esp timeouts for con-tracking, poolsize of virtual IPv4s used by Tayga, log exports for Tayga etc, contrack table size etc. It is left to users to manage their NAT64 NVAs.
+- For production grade NAT64 setup, further tuning might be required: timeouts for con-tracking, poolsize of virtual IPv4s used by Tayga, log exports for Tayga etc, contrack table size etc. Configs need to be persisted to survive reboots.
+It is left to users to manage their NAT64 NVAs.
-- For production grade NAT66 setup, further tuning might be required timeouts for con-tracking, number of GUAs on each NAT66 NVA, log exports for NAT66 etc, contrack table size etc. It is left to users to manage their NAT66 NVAs.
+- For production grade NAT66 setup, further tuning might be required: timeouts for con-tracking, number of GUAs on each NAT66 NVA, log exports for NAT66 etc, contrack table size etc. Configs need to be persisted to survive reboots.
+It is left to users to manage their NAT66 NVAs.
 - Setup appropriate healthchecks for backends.
 - The setup has not been tested for long running connections say for connections running longer than 15 minutes.
 - Installation script for NAT64(Tayga) and for NAT66 is only tested for OL9.
 - Technically, setup of both NAT64 and NAT66 is possible on the same backends.
 I plan to add that in the future.
 That will eliminate the need for separate backends/NLBs/subnets for NAT64 and NAT66.